How Does Wikipedia Make Money? And How Much Does it Make?

 The Wikimedia Foundation publishes information on how they spend their annual budget each year.

-The November 2021 report, the latest that they had published at the time of writing, states that 43% of the previous year's expenses went towards direct support to the website, including servers, engineering, and legal costs.
+The November 2021 report, the latest that they had published at the time of writing, states that 43% of the previous year's expenses went towards direct support to the website, including servers, engineering, and legal support costs.

 The breakdown of the other costs are as follows: